 The LOGSORT strategy can provide other advantages, as follows:

-Because NGT Recover sees each page in its final form and writes the object sequentially, very little overhead is incurred by simultaneously making image copies.
-Therefore, with the LOGSORT strategy, NGT Recover can optionally make and register (in SYSIBM.SYSCOPY) up to four copies of a recovered table space.
+Because BMC AMI Recover sees each page in its final form and writes the object sequentially, very little overhead is incurred by simultaneously making image copies.
+Therefore, with the LOGSORT strategy, BMC AMI Recover can optionally make and register (in SYSIBM.SYSCOPY) up to four copies of a recovered table space.

 The LOGSORT strategy allows the use of input change accumulation files and the simultaneous processing of a RECOVER command statement and an ACCUM command statement for the same object.
 (For more information about ACCUM, see .)